quackface2/mcterminal/README.md

 # Minecraft: Terminal Edition
-A version of Minecraft entirely playable in the commandline \n Uses Node.js and the Mineflayer package
+A version of Minecraft entirely playable in the commandline

+Uses Node.js and the Mineflayer package